Mistletoe Therapy for Cancer: Evidence, Safety, and Patient Guidance

 What is so unique about mistletoe?

 MIstletoe is quite unique that it doesn't grow in the earth.
 It grows by tapping into the wood of a "host" tree and nourishes itself directly from the tree.
 Mistletoe growth is not influenced by gravity or it's relationship to the sun.
-It grows in a spherical shape (see the photograph above) not unlike a tumor.
-It's active growth occurs from April to June and then flowers and bears fruit in December.
-Mistletoe contains over one thousand different identified constituents that have shown to be clinically effective in the treatent of cancer.
+It grows in a spherical amorphous shape outward (not unlike a tumor) from a single point of attachment to the tree (see the photograph above).
+It's active growth occurs from April to June.
+It remains green through the late summer and fall and then flowers and bears fruit in December.
+Mistletoe contains over one thousand different identified constituents that are being evaluated for their clinical effective in the treatent of cancer.

 What Does the Research Say?